*This information came from our own research and from the good chaps at Prometheus Medical.

 Monitor each other on the hour: Frostnip can develop fast, without pain, so you need to keep an eye on each other.
 Frostnip and the beginning of frostbite looks waxy, white, like a candle - the blood vessels on the surface of the skin freeze - there's no pain, the area just goes numb.
 If you ignore these signs then the extremities of the body can break down and you can get severe damage.

 Drink and eat properly.
 Another way to prevent frostbite is to stay hydrated and eat lots of food.
-Water prevents dehydration, and when you're properly hydrated you've got less of a chance of getting frostbite.
 Eat lots of food before you venture into the cold outdoors (especially foods that digest fast and turn to bodyheat the quickest).
 Carbohydrates are known to metabolize into heat quickly.
 Small carbohydrates as snacks throughout the day should also help to warm you from the inside out and prevent frostbite.
 Glynn from Prometheus ate 7000 calories a day in the Arctic.
 So stock up on those Mars Bars.

 Don't get exhausted.
 If you are exhausted, it is more difficult to notice the symptoms of frostbite, ultimately making treatment that much more difficult.